stanfordnlp/stanza/README.md

  year = {2018}
 }
 ```
-The PyTorch implementation of the neural pipeline in this repository is due to [Peng Qi](http://qipeng.me) and [Yuhao Zhang](http://yuhao.im), with help from [Tim Dozat](https://web.stanford.edu/~tdozat/) and [Jason Bolton](mailto:jebolton@stanford.edu).
+The PyTorch implementation of the neural pipeline in this repository is due to [Peng Qi](http://qipeng.me), [Yuhao Zhang](http://yuhao.im), and [Yuhui Zhang](https://cs.stanford.edu/~yuhuiz/), with help from [Jason Bolton](mailto:jebolton@stanford.edu) and [Tim Dozat](https://web.stanford.edu/~tdozat/).

-This release is not the same as Stanford's CoNLL 2018 Shared Task system.
-The tokenizer, lemmatizer, morphological features, and multi-word term systems are a cleaned up version of the shared task code, but in the competition we used a  [Tensorflow version](https://github.com/tdozat/Parser-v3) of the tagger and parser by [Tim Dozat](https://web.stanford.edu/~tdozat/), which has been approximately reproduced in PyTorch (though with a few deviations from the original) for this release.

-If you use the CoreNLP server, please cite the CoreNLP software package and the respective modules as described [here](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) ("Citing Stanford CoreNLP in papers").
+If you use the CoreNLP software through Stanza, please cite the CoreNLP software package and the respective modules as described [here](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) ("Citing Stanford CoreNLP in papers").
 The CoreNLP client is mostly written by [Arun Chaganty](http://arun.chagantys.org/), and [Jason Bolton](mailto:jebolton@stanford.edu) spearheaded merging the two projects together.

 ## Issues and Usage Q&A